uphold/docs/_support.md

 # Support

-Please visit our <a href="https://developer.bitreserve.org/en/community">developer community</a> where you can seek support from fellow developers as well as the developer support professionals at Bitreserve.
-If you need to contact us directly, please email <a href="mailto:developer@bitreserve.org?Subject=Help%20Me" target="_top">developer@bitreserve.org</a>
+Please visit our <a href="https://developer.uphold.com/en/community">developer community</a> where you can seek support from fellow developers as well as the developer support professionals at Uphold.
+If you need to contact us directly, please email <a href="mailto:developer@uphold.com?Subject=Help%20Me" target="_top">developer@uphold.com</a>

 <br>
 <br>